Row Filtering

 Usage instructions

-To use this feature with your tables, choose the desired options in the “Row Filtering” section of the “Settings” sidebar of the table’s “TablePress table” block when editing the post or page with the table.
+To use these features with your tables, activate the “Row Filtering” feature module on the “Modules” screen of TablePress Pro or TablePress Max.
+Then, configure the desired options in the “Row Filtering” section of the “Settings” sidebar of the table’s “TablePress table” block when editing the post or page with the table, or use the configuration parameters from below.